-A summary of the Spanish mortgage market data released in the first quarter of 2020 – interest rates, mortgage costs, and new mortgage lending volumes in Spain – to give you an idea of what’s going on in the Spanish mortgage market, which plays a big role in the housing market.
+A summary of the Spanish mortgage market data released in the quarter – interest rates, mortgage costs, and new mortgage lending volumes in Spain – to give you an idea of what’s going on in the Spanish mortgage market, which plays a big role in the housing market.

 Euribor / base rates for Spanish mortgages

 12-month Euribor, the base rate used to calculate interest payments on most mortgages in Spain, ended the second quarter on -0.147 as a monthly average in June (chart above), compared to -0.19 the same month a year before, meaning it was almost 23% higher than it was 12 months before.

 As a result, borrowers in Spain with annually resetting Spanish mortgages based on Euribor would have seen their monthly repayments rise by around €2 per month for a typical €120,000 loan with a 20 year term.

 But as you can also tell from the chart above, the upward trend in Euribor we have seen since it bottomed out in August 2019 turned sharply down in May and June, no doubt as a result of the coronavirus crisis and the ECB’s reaction to it.